genuary2021/genuary2021.github.io/index.md

 It happens during the month of January 2021.

-For every 24 hour day withing this 744 hour timespan, we have prepared a prompt with instructions for you to execute.
+For every 24 hour day within this 744 hour timespan, we have prepared a prompt with instructions for you to execute.

 You don't have to follow the prompt exactly.
 Or even at all.
 But, y'know, we put effort into this.